loqusion/typix/docs/recipes/using-typst-packages.md

 [typst-packages]: https://github.com/typst/packages

-Typst packages _should_ work out of the box for:
+Official Typst packages _should_ work out of the box for:

 - [`watchTypstProject`](../api/derivations/watch-typst-project.md)
 - [`devShell`](../api/derivations/dev-shell.md)

-For the other derivation constructors, see below.
+For the other derivation constructors, or for unofficial packages, see below.

 ## Providing the package cache